global-asp/global-asp/jam/0327_a-kount-di-animal-dem.md

 Tuu jeraaf a go jrink waata.

 ##
-Chrii bofaluo an fuor bord a go jrink waata tu.
+Chrii bofaluo an fuor bod a go jrink waata tu.

 ##
 Faiv impaala an siks waatag a waak go a di waata.